T28 super-heavy tank: Design

 The T28 had no conventional turret, with a casemate style hull instead, giving it a comparatively low profile, as the later examples of the fully enclosed Jagdpanzer-family of German tank destroyers, not entirely dissimilar to the 50 short-ton weight German Jagdpanther.
 Its main armament was a 105 mm T5E1 gun in a ball-shaped gun mantlet set into the vertical hull front.
 The traverse was limited to 10° right and 11° left, and elevation from 19.5° to −5°.
 When traveling, the gun was locked at the maximum elevation.
 The only other armament was a .50 cal.
 (12.7 mm) M2 Browning machine gun on a ring mount above the commander's hatch for anti-aircraft use.
 The main gun—65 calibres long—had a muzzle velocity of 3,700 feet per second (1,130 m/s), with a range of up to 12 miles (19 km).
+The main gun could only be loaded at 4 rounds per minute due to the rounds being manually loaded.

 The armor was very thick compared to other tanks of the time, up to 12 inches (305 mm) thick on the front.
 This was considered heavy enough to provide protection from the German 88 mm gun used as tank and anti-tank guns.
+The ball-shaped gun mantle had a thickness of 11.5 inches.
 The lower hull front had 5.25 in (130 mm) of armor, and the sides 2.5 in (64 mm).The suspension system and lower hull were covered with 4-in (100 mm) thick steel skirts.

 The engine was a gasoline-powered Ford GAF V-8, delivering 500 hp, at 2600 rpm through the Torqmatic transmission; which left the vehicle underpowered, geared down to a top speed of about 8 mph (13 km/h) and greatly limited its obstacle-climbing capability.
+The vehicle is capable of climbing a slope grade of 60%, traversing over walls up to 24 inches, and has a fording depth to 47 inches.
+The vehicle contains 4 gasoline fuel tanks holding a total of 400 gallons and this allowed the vehicle to travel 100 miles of range.
 Although the vehicle was originally to feature the electric transmission of the Medium Tank T23, this was later changed to the mechanical transmission of the Medium Tank T26 due to the unreliability of the system.